Vanilla planifolia: Flowers

-The flowers come from an axillary cluster that will have 12–20 buds.
-The flowers are greenish-yellow, with a diameter of 5 cm (2 in) and only have a slight scent.
-The flowers require pollination to set fruit, but open in the morning and usually fade in rising temperatures of the same afternoon.
+The flowers emerge from an axillary cluster that has 12–20 buds.
+The flowers are greenish-yellow, with a diameter of 5 cm (2 in), and only have a slight scent.
+The flowers require pollination to set fruit, but open in the morning and usually fade in the rising temperatures of the same afternoon.
 Though each flower lasts only one day, the flowering of Vanilla planifolia takes place over a period of two months once a year.
-In the native lowland forest habitat flowering takes place in April and May towards the end of the dry season.
-The plants are self-fertile, and pollination simply requires a transfer of the pollen from the anther to the stigma, but have a structure to prevent this from happening without intervention.
-In the wild, there is only around a 1% chance that the flowers will be pollinated.
+In its native lowland forest habitat flowering takes place in April and May, towards the end of the dry season.
+The plants are self-fertile, and pollination simply requires a transfer of pollen from anther to stigma, but they have a structure to prevent this from happening without intervention.
+In the wild, there is only around a 1% chance that any given vanilla flower will be successfully pollinated.